-Need to get rid of your old box springs the easy way?
+Need to get rid of your old box springs easily?

 Once box springs have outlived their usefulness, they simply aren’t much good to anyone.
 Getting rid of old box springs mattresses can present a real challenge.
-After all, old box springs are bulky and usually quite ugly, heavy, cumbersome, and of minimal usefulness to anyone.
-This leaves most people quite puzzled as to how to get rid of them.
+After all, old box springs are bulky and usually quite ugly, heavy, cumbersome, and of minimal use to anyone.
+This leaves most people quite puzzled as to how to get rid of box springs.

-Are you also scratching your head wondering where to turn?
-Let’s take a closer look at how you can take the burden of old box springs off your hands.
-Luckily, there are ways to address this problem.
-As we will discuss, some methods for getting rid of box springs and, one of the following will definitely work in your situation.
+If you are left scratching your head wondering where to turn, let’s take a closer look at how to easily take old box springs off your hands.
+Luckily, there are more ways than one to get rid of box springs and, one of the following will definitely work in your situation.

 Call Your City and Check for Bulky Pickup Day